cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_cli_loadbalancers.md

 1. Scenario description:

-   QoS-policy created from Neutron with bandwidth-limit-rules by us.
+   * QoS-policy created from Neutron with bandwidth-limit-rules by us.
-   Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with an HTTP application on TCP port 80.
+   * Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with an HTTP application on TCP port 80.
-   Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
+   * Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
-   We want to configure a basic load balancer and want to limit the traffic bandwidth when web traffic reaches the vip.
+   * We want to configure a basic load balancer and want to limit the traffic bandwidth when web traffic reaches the vip.

 1. Solution:

-   Create QoS policy qos-policy-bandwidth with bandwidth_limit in Neutron.
+   * Create QoS policy qos-policy-bandwidth with bandwidth_limit in Neutron.
-   Create load balancer lb1 on subnet public-subnet with the id of qos-policy-bandwidth.
+   * Create load balancer lb1 on subnet public-subnet with the id of qos-policy-bandwidth.
-   Create listener listener1.
+   * Create listener listener1.
-   Create pool pool1 as listener1’s default pool.
+   * Create pool pool1 as listener1’s default pool.
-   Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.
+   * Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.

 1. CLI commands:

-    ```
+    ```sh
     openstack network qos policy create qos-policy-bandwidth
     openstack network qos rule create --type bandwidth_limit --max-kbps 1024 --max-burst-kbits 1024 qos-policy-bandwidth
     openstack loadbalancer create --name lb1 --vip-subnet-id public-subnet --vip-qos-policy-id qos-policy-bandwidth